Blog

 13 Tips for Your Residency Personal Statement

-Residency applicants can submit applications via ERAS (Electronic Residency Application Service) starting September 7.
-Don’t wait until the last minute – get cracking on those residency essays now!
-Your personal statement is a vital part of your residency application; it’s where you explain why you’ve chosen your specialty and show the committee why you’re the …
+Residency applicants to most specialties typically can submit applications via the Electronic Residency Application Service (ERAS) starting in September, but don’t wait until the last minute.
+Get cracking on those residency essays now!
+Your personal statement is a vital part of your residency application.
+It’s where you explain why you’ve chosen your specialty and show …

 Read More